Most Americans Did Not Own Guns at the Start of the American Revolution

 Proper English Hunting Club Attire that influenced middle-class American gun clubs.

-First, how did this trip down fantasy lane happen?
-It appears the first to weave a web of misinformation concerning gun ownership were the hunting clubs of the mid to late 19th century; where it became fashionable to own an English gun, buy all the hunting gear you could, including designer clothes, and head off to a mancave in the woods where real men could bond – which was a lavish cabin supplied with good food and drink – a touch of posh royalty that appealed to every middle class American male – now morphed into what we know as deer camps – just replace the bottles of champaign with six-packs of Budwiser.
-After all – hunting is how our founders put food on the table.
+It appears the first to weave a web of misinformation concerning gun ownership were the hunting clubs of the mid to late 19th century; when it became fashionable to own an English gun.
+France may have had the edge on the clothing industry, but England claimed the gun fetish.
+Americans were told to buy all the hunting gear you could, including what to wear, and head off to a mancave in the woods.
+There, real men could bond – which was a lavish cabin supplied with good food and drink – a touch of posh royalty that appealed to every middle class American male – now morphed into what we know as deer camps.
+Just replace the bottles of champaign with six-packs of iced Bud (Of course every Englishman will tell you brew is best consumed at cellar temperature).
+After all – hunting is how our ancesters put food on the table.
 Right?
 Well, not really, but more on that later.

-About the same time, this new hunting mania was supported by Smith & Wesson gun manufacturers who were intent to increase sales of American firearms – excited to reap in massive profits of gun sales with posters of tricorn American minutemen clutching their rifles along with wild west, pistol packing cowboys.
+About the same time gun clubs were spring up, this new hunting mania was supported by Smith & Wesson gun manufacturers.
+Those who were intent to increase sales of American firearms – excited to reap in massive profits of gun sales with posters of tricorn American minutemen clutching their rifles along with wild west, pistol packing cowboys.
 Later on, Hollywood threw in it’s own cowboy hat with its high-profile gun genre tied to manhood fantasies; where real men packed iron.
 Presently, it is the popular and powerful gun activist and lobbyist organization, the National Rifle Association or NRA, who have embraced the myth of a well-established American gun culture built on propagating our gun heritage.
-So, what are some of the facts that throws water on the assuption that guns have always been a huge part of America’s culture.
+So, what are some of the facts that throws water on the assumption that guns have always been a huge part of America’s culture.

 Colonial Hunting Club